-The Still Store IP address actually resides on the Reference In module (Figure 56 on page 77), and is managed by the Kalypso frame.
+The Still Store IP address actually resides in and is managed by the Kalypso frame.
 On standard Kalypso systems this IP address will probably not need to be changed.
 The Still Store IP address can be changed using the same procedures used to change the Kalypso Video Processor frame address.
-See Changing Video Processor IP Address on page 150.
+See Changing Video Processor IP Address on page 128.